daydreamplace/react-recruitment-task/README.md

 <br />

-2. Navigate to a folder
+2. Navigate to a folder.
 ```
 cd react-task
 ```